Skip to main content

 Keep It Running

 Use the process-management path that matches the deployment you selected.
-For the quickstart path, first verify npx paperclipai run, then place that command behind a service manager only after config, bind mode, authentication, and secret storage are understood.
+For the quickstart path, first verify the Paperclip run command printed by onboarding, then place that reviewed command behind a service manager only after config, bind mode, authentication, public URL, database/storage, and secret storage are understood.
 For a source checkout, keep pnpm dev clearly labeled as development-only and separated from any production service wrapper.

 Secure the VPS